-In November 2010, the Accounting Standards Board of the CICA issued Part III of the CICA Handbook that sets out the accounting standards for not-for-profit organizations that are effective for fiscal years beginning on or after January 1, 2012, with an option to early-adopt.
+In November 2010, the Accounting Standards Board of the CICA issued Part III of the CICA Handbook that sets out the accounting standards for not-for-profit organizations that are effective for fiscal years beginning on or after January 1, 2012.
+The University will adopt these standards effective for its fiscal year ended April 30, 2013.
 The University is currently evaluating the impact of these standards.